Jacob-Dyer/jacob-dyer.github.io/ai_avartar_videos.markdown

 As someone who produces educational videos for a living, this topic cuts a little close to home, and maybe that clouds my judgment.
 I do certainly have a higher bar than most as to what I consider "good enough" when it comes to the quality of AI-generated video, but the quality issue is one that will disappear with time.
 While today's models might still make videos that give people the heebie-jeebies, tomorrow's ones won't.

-So with that in mind, what are the plausible use cases in the now and near future of GenAI authored videos in higher ed?
+So with that in mind, what are the plausible use cases in the now and near future of GenAI-authored videos in higher ed?
 And how will do they work *today*, and how might they work *tomorrow* in this near future?

 ## 1: Lecture Content
-When first coming to this topic, everyone immediately thinks "AI can replace my leuutres!".
+When first coming to this topic, everyone immediately thinks "AI can replace my lectures!".
 To me, this is the last place you'd want to use synthetic video - if you care about teaching[^1].
 [Research abounds](https://staff.acu.edu.au/our_university/centre-for-education-and-innovation/educational-technologies/creating-video-resources/multimedia-design-principles) as to how we can make video-based learning more effective for student learning [(Mayer, 2024)](#references) and how we can use it to build social connection with the students, even in a one-way delivery mechanism like flipped classrooms.
 This is important to get right, and it's not something I'd trust to the synthetic videos of today.
 Gestures [(Li et al., 2019)](#references) can have a marked effect on learning, as can your tone [(Suen & Hung, 2024)](#references)] and your facial expressions [(Schneider et al., 2022)](#references).
 With synthetic video, you loose control of all of that and more.
 When you're explaining tricky concepts, the way you present can have a really big impact on how that information is perceived by your audience.

 Compare *Fake Jacob* and *Real Jacob* below.
 Which one do you think is the stronger or clearer delivery?